 How long do results last?

 The longevity of your results after a facelift in Orange County will depend on several factors, including your overall health, your skin quality, and your age.
 In general, a facelift will last around 10-15 years.
-Aging will continue, however, so patients may need to undergo an additional procedure down the line.
+Aging will continue, however, some patients may desire additional enhancement procedures in the future.

 Combining a facelift with a neck lift